paulfcollins/public-azure/Azure-Lighthouse/README.md

 4. Next, update the ARM Template Parameter file.
 The [README.md file](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/arm-templates/README.md) has more information on what needs to be updated.

   **The remaining steps are carried out in the context of the 'Customer' subscription**

 5. Now, log into the 'Customer' tenant using `Connect-AzAccount` using a non-guest account in the 'Customer' tenant.
-This account must have the [Owner builtin role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) for the subscription to be managed by Azure Lighthouse.
+This account must have the [Owner builtin role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) for the subscription to be managed by the MSP via Azure Lighthouse.

 6. If the Subscription owner has access to multiple subscriptions, run `Get-AzContext` to check that the correct subscription is set.
 If not, then run the following:
    * `Get-AzSubscription`, identify the correct subscription and note the Subscription Id